hansaskov/personal-blog/src/content/blog/ball-detection.md

 title: 'Two approaches for Kick Detection'
 description: 'A guide to detect kick made in a football match'
 pubDate: 'Sep 14 2023'
-heroImage: '/with_ball_1.png'
+heroImage: '/kick_detection_1.jpg'
 ---

 ## Description

-This guide covers my attempts how to detect kicks in a football match, either by training a classification model or by using pretrained models to our advantage.
+This guide covers my attempts to detect kicks in a football match, either by training a classification model or by using pretrained models to our advantage.

 ## Objective

 The objective is to develop a solution capable of determining whether a kick is taking place in a given frame, with the expectation of a proof-of-concept solution.

 ## Kick dataset

 Before we begin, let's take a closer look at the dataset's structure.
 The dataset comprises of a football match captured at a rate of one frame per second.
 The match is split into two folders: `with_ball` and `without_ball`, both of which contain YOLOv5 annotations for bounding boxes around the ball.
 I initially mistakenly assumed that these bounding boxes represented the players' legs when they kicked the ball, which led to inefficient use of my time.
 This serves as a reminder to always double-check and ensure a clear understanding of the dataset's contents.

 Now, let's proceed to examine some examples from the dataset.
 Below, you'll find two images, one from the `with_ball` folder and the other from the `without_ball` folder:

-#### 1. Image with ball
+### 1. Image with ball

 ![example of photo with ball](/with_ball_2.png)

-#### 2. Image without ball
+### 2. Image without ball

 ![example of photo without ball](/without_ball_1.jpg)

 As expected, the first photo contains a ball, while the second one does not.
 Excellent!
 Now, before we proceed, it's important to pause for a moment.
 Upon further inspection of the `without_ball` folder, I encountered some questionable images.
 Here are two examples that caught my attention:

-#### 4. Example of images *"without"* ball
+### 4. Example of images *"without"* ball

 <div style="display: flex; justify-content: space-between;">
     <img src="/without_ball_3.jpg" alt="Kick Image 1" style="width: 47.5%;" />
     <img src="/without_ball_2.jpg" alt="Kick Image 2" style="width: 47.5%;" />